runefs/maroon/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request

+All changes should be done to the code in the base folder or the test folder.
+The code in the base folder is the implementation of maroon.
+When the default rake task is executed code will be generated in the 'generated' folder.
+The code in generated will be used when running the tests.
+If all tests pass
+1. Copy the generated files from 'generated' to 'lib'
+2. Rerun the the default rake task
+3. If all tests pass copy the generated file from 'generated' to 'lib'
+4. commit and create a pull request

+There's a rake task (build_lib) that will do the above if you are courageous enough to potentially loose your changes.

 Known bugs
-There are a few known bugs.
-The two major once are that #{...} syntax in strings can't beused.
-This is due to limitaion/bug in the current version of sourcify.
+1. There are a few known bugs.
+The two major once are that double quotes can't be used.
+This is due to limitation/bug in the current version of sourcify.
-If declaring several role methods for the same role sourcify might get confused and return the same sexp for multiple of them.
-The work around is to use do...end for the role ans {|| } for the role methods
+2. Using 'self' in a role method points to the context itself where it should be the role player